vpelss/imok_wp/README.md

 IMOK is web based app.
 Any device can be used.
 Smart phone, PC, etc.

 It was designed to be a fail safe alert system.
-You or your phone can be out of commision and the alert will still be sent.
+You or your phone can be out of commission and the alert will still be sent.
-By having the customer report to a server that he is ok, the server can send out the alert if you do not report in.
+By having the customer report to a server that he is OK, the server can send out the alert if you do not report in by a set time.

 ## Install